hugochougt/programming-ruby/README.markdown

 Learn Ruby Programming Language
 ===============================

-Book: Programming Ruby 1.9 & 2.0
+A repo that records my learning process of *Programming Ruby 1.9 & 2.0*.